IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### How do I install the CDP plugin?

-If you are interesting in installing the CDP plugin on your website to begin indexing your content, contact [design@america.gov](mailto:design@america.gov).
+If you are interesting in installing the CDP plugin on your website to begin indexing your content, contact [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov).

 ### What happens to content that has been indexed when I change or delete it?